 It’s Raining Cats and Cats!

-By Jeanne Prevost; Illustrated by Rebecca Evans
+Written by Jeanne Prevost; Illustrated by Rebecca Evans

 Book cover of 'It's Raining Cats and Cats!' by Jeanne Prevost, illustrated by Amelia Hansen, featuring a woman holding multiple cats surrounded by numerous cats and kittens in a colorful indoor setting.